ieee-uottawa/ieeeuottawa-v2/content/pages/about.md

     subtitle: ''
     text: >
       The mission of the IEEE uOttawa Women In Engineering is to inspire, engage, encourage, and empower women to pursue the engineering field.
+They are responsible for organizing IEEE Wine & Cheese, one of our student branch's largest events.
     actions:
       - type: Button
         label: Learn More